scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 | `log[i].key`   | `String`               | Yes        |                                            |
 | `log[i].value` | `String`               | Yes        |                                            |

-Messages are actions that will be taken after this contract call and will all be committed inside the current transaction.
+Messages are actions that will be taken after the current execution and will all be part of the current transaction.
 Types of messages:

 - `CosmosMsg::Custom`
 - `CosmosMsg::Bank::Send`